auth0/docs/articles/scopes/current/guides/customize-consent-prompt.md

 ---
 # How to Customize the Consent Prompt

-When users are asked to authorize requested scopes, they see a consent prompt.
+When a third-party application requests scopes, users see a consent prompt.
 By default, this prompt uses the scope **name** to generate text and groups all scopes for a resource, displaying the resource's actions in a single line.

 For example, let's say you have an Auth0-registered API with the following defined scopes: